jennbarron/portfolio/chaosOS/chaosOS/examples/childhood-misdiagnosis-case.md

 ### 1. LifeVault & FHEA – Rebuilding the Medical Story

-ChaosOS, via LifeVault and FHEA:
+Using LifeVault and FHEA, ChaosOS:

-- reconstructed a **timeline** of:
+- reconstructed a longitudinal timeline of:
-  - diagnosis
+  - diagnosis and major clinical decisions
   - medication doses
   - seizure-like episodes
-  - illnesses
-  - missed doses
+  - illnesses and missed doses
-  - school and cognitive performance
+  - school performance and cognitive changes
 - separated:
-  - **formal diagnoses**
+  - formal diagnoses
-  - **assumptions**
+  - assumptions
-  - **“we think it’s this” notes**
+  - “working theories” that were never revisited
-- mapped labs alongside symptoms and events instead of treating them as isolated snapshots.
+- mapped labs alongside symptoms and events instead of treating them as isolated snapshots

-This turned years of scattered memories into a **coherent longitudinal record**.
+This turned years of scattered memories and records into a coherent, structured history.

 ---